spacetelescope/jwst/docs/jwst/user_documentation/more_information.rst

 the item being removed or renamed; this could be a input keyword, step configuration, function, class, etc.

-A deprecated item would emit a ``DeprecationWarning`` via Python warnings system (and also to log file, where appropriate).
+A deprecated item would emit a ``DeprecationWarning`` via the Python warnings system (and also to the log, where appropriate).
 Ideally, the deprecation warning would provide at least the following information:

-* which ``jwst`` version was it first deprecated, and
+* which ``jwst`` version first deprecated it, and
 * alternative or replacement, if available.

 Deprecation usually cannot happen in a "patch" release (see :ref:`jwst-version-scheme`)